thuytranj/RISE-lab/docs/dynamics_model.md

 ## Data Format

 The framework expects data in the LeRobot format.
-For optimal training performance, we strongly recommend pre-resizing videos to `[256, 192]` resolution.
+For optimal training performance, we strongly recommend pre-resizing videos to `[256, 192]` resolution for each video.
+We use three views (1 head view + 2 wrist views) for both pretraining and task-specific finetuning.

 ### Directory Structure